 This scholarship is open to students, by application, who demonstrate financial need and a commitment to developing their leadership skills in the context of their faith.
 These are annual, renewable, need-based scholarships of $2,500.
 In addition to financial support, Storer and Tillman scholars also take advantage of initiatives throughout the year to challenge and nurture each scholar's faith.
 In conversation with the University Chaplain, Storer and Tillman Scholars will select from service, study, worship and fellowship opportunities on and around campus.

-The Storer and Tillman Scholarship application must be completed by January 1 of a student's senior year in high school.
+The Storer and Tillman Scholarship application must be completed by November 1.
 In order to apply for the Storer and Tillman Scholarship, you must:

 For more information on this scholarship and the application requirements, please contact the Office of Admissions at 1-800-TRINITY or admissions [at] trinity.edu.

 This full-tuition scholarship is open, by application and interview, to students interested in majoring in a STEM-related field.
-In order to be considered, students must: 1) be U.S. citizens or permanent residents 2) apply for admission to the University by our January 1 Early Decision II or Early Action decision plan no later than November 1, and 3) submit the Semmes Distinguished Scholars in Science Application online by January 1.
+In order to be considered, students must: 1) be U.S. citizens or permanent residents 2) apply for admission to the University under an Early Decision I or Early Action decision plan no later than November 1, and 3) submit the Semmes Distinguished Scholars in Science Application online by November 1.

 Apply online: Submit the Semmes Distinguished Scholar in Science Scholarship Application online by November 1.
 You can preview the Semmes application questions here.

 The Baker Duncan Fine Arts Scholarship is awarded yearly to incoming studio art majors.
 Awards range from $2,000 to $10,000, and the award is renewable for up to eight semesters (excluding summer) on the condition that the recipient becomes and remains a major in studio art and maintains full-time enrollment and a cumulative G.P.A. of 2.0 or above.